cargo-generate/cargo-generate/guide/src/templates/scripting.hook-types.md

 - Post hooks are run after template expansion, but *before final output is moved to the final destination*.

 Why not later?
-Security, and the fact that a failing scrips still causes no errors in the users destination.
+Security, and the fact that a failing script still causes no errors in the users destination.

 [`Rhai`]: https://rhai.rs/book/